nicholaskarlsen/IN4110/assignment3/README.md

 ```bash
 $ pytest test_Array.py
 ```
 The tests covers all of the class methods in both the 1 and 2D cases, often using Numpy as the ground truth.
-Note in that the proper functionality of `__getitem__`{:.python} is implicit due to its usage in many of the tests.